utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 Endpoint stubs, scenarios, and collections all play a part in making your mock server work.
 Here's what happens when you send a request to the mock server:

 1. Each endpoint defined for the mock server corresponds to a request in the mock server's collection.
 Similarly, each scenario corresponds to an example saved under a request in the collection.
-1. When the mock server receives a request, it uses a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to locate the saved example that best matches the request's method, path, headers, and (optionally) body.
+1. When the mock server receives a request, it uses a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to locate the saved example that best matches the request's method, path, and query parameters.
+You can also add optional headers to a request to have the mock server match the request's headers, body, or a specified response code.
 1. The mock server returns the response data defined in the saved example.

 > Mock servers are public by default, but you can choose to make a mock server private.
 Learn more about [controlling access to mock servers](/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server/#configuring-a-mock-server).